core-wg/oscore/draft-ietf-core-object-security.md

 ~~~~~~~~~~~
 {: #fig-option title="The Object-Security Option" artwork-align="center"}

-The option is either empty or contains a compressed COSE object (see {{cose-object}} and {{compression}}), and has no default value (except for certain CoAP codes, see below).
-The length of the Object-Security option is either zero or the sum of the length of the compressed COSE header, the lengths of the encrypted options and payload present in the original CoAP message, and the length of the authentication tag.
-Since the payload and most options are encrypted {{protected-fields}}, and the corresponding plain message fields of the original are not included in the OSCOAP message, the processing of these fields does not expand the total message size.
+Except in the case of an Observe request, the Object-Security option SHALL be empty (length zero), and the compressed COSE object is the payload of the OSCOAP message.
+An endpoint receiving a CoAP message with payload, that also contains a non-empty Object-Security option SHALL treat it as malformed and reject it.
+An endpoint receiving a CoAP message without payload, that also contains an empty Object-Security option SHALL treat it as malformed and reject it.
 A successful response to a request with the Object-Security option SHALL contain the Object-Security option.

+In case of a CoAP request with the Observe option (GET, see {{RFC7641}}), the compressed COSE object SHALL be the value of the Object-Security option.
+In this case the length of the Object-Security option is equal to the size of the compressed COSE object, i.e. the sum of the length of the compressed COSE header, the encrypted CoAP Code header field (1 byte), the lengths of the encrypted options and payload present in the original CoAP message, and the length of the authentication tag.
+Since the payload and most options are encrypted {{protected-fields}}, and the corresponding plain text message fields of the original are not included in the OSCOAP message, the processing of these fields does not expand the total message size.
+(The same conclusion about message expansion of OSCOAP messages is independent of whether the compressed COSE object is in the Object-Security option or in the CoAP payload as described above).

-A CoAP endpoint SHOULD NOT cache a response to a request with an Object-Security option, since the response is only applicable to the original client's request.
+A CoAP endpoint SHOULD NOT cache a response to a request with an Object-Security option, since the response is only applicable to the original client's request, see {{coap-coap-proxy}}.
 The Object-Security option is included in the cache key for backward compatibility with proxies not recognizing the Object-Security option.
 The effect is that messages with the Object-Security option will never generate cache hits.
 For Max-Age processing, see {{max-age}}.

-The placement of the compressed COSE object in the OSCOAP message depends on whether the CoAP code allows payload ({{RFC7252}}, illustrated in {{fig-sketch}}):

-* If the CoAP code allows payload, then the compressed COSE object is the payload of the OSCOAP message, and the Object-Security option has length zero.
-An endpoint receiving a CoAP message with payload, that also contains a non-empty Object-Security option SHALL treat it as malformed and reject it.

-* If the CoAP code does not allow payload, then the compressed COSE object {{compression}} is the value of the Object-Security option and the length of the Object-Security option is equal to the size of the compressed COSE object.
-An endpoint receiving a CoAP message without payload, that also contains an empty Object-Security option SHALL treat it as malformed and reject it.
+TODO: Move the previous paragraph to {{coap-coap-proxy}}.

 # The Security Context {#context}